I am a South African born, New Zealand Citizen living in Australia.

 My first trip to the physiotherapist came after a pennant tournament where I sprained an intercostal muscle in between a rib, during the follow through of my golf swing.
 I was engaged in my rehabilitation, the process of assessment, to treatment and exercise.

 When I left school, I had a choice, do I continue to pursue the dream of becoming a professional golfer?
 Or do I continue in this passion in the area of the human body, healthcare and sports rehabilitation?

 Lower back pain, hip pain and knee pain were high on the list of areas which affected the body swing mechanics, ball striking and therefore the overall satisfaction of the game of golf.

 I began to see that there was a need for physiotherapists to partner with golfers, golf coaches and clubs and so I began to look in to how I could incorporate both my physiotherapy knowledge and golf experience into injury prevention/rehabilitation to enhance the quality of the game for all golfers.

 TPI was the tool.
-Experts had spent eighteen years developing an evidence-based pathway designed to educate industry professionals on how to increase players performance through a deep understanding of the body including the swing using the concept of the Body-Swing Connection.
+Experts had spent eighteen years developing an evidence-based pathway designed to educate industry professionals on how to increase players performance through a deep understanding of the body including the swing using the concept of the body-swing connection.

-Sometimes we are guilty at times of looking at your swing and placing you back to back with Rory or Tigers swing.
-The problem with this is that physically you may not be able to get into the positions that they can.
+Sometimes we are guilty at times of looking at your swing and placing you back to back with Rory or Tiger’s swing.

 If you are interested in finding out more contact Lifecare Thomsons Lake to book your initial screening assessment.